robotmaker/Arduino_SBUS/README.md

 <br>
 Channels used in the demo are 5,6,7.
 Mapped these to the sliders on the transmitter to change RGB LED values
 <li>
-            //Channel 1 set to trigger the Internal Arduino LED on pin 13 once the threshold exceeds 1500
+Channel 1 set to trigger the Internal Arduino LED on pin 13 once the threshold exceeds 1500
 <li>
-            //Channel 10 needs to be mapped to one of the switches on the Taranis which triggers a buzzer on pin 10 of the Arduino
+Channel 10 needs to be mapped to one of the switches on the Taranis which triggers a buzzer on pin 10 of the Arduino
 <li>
-            //Channel 1 also triggers a servo connected to pin 8 on the Arduino.
+ Channel 1 also triggers a servo connected to pin 8 on the Arduino.
 So moving the throttle will also move the servo according
  </li>